Logo

 Most Dynamics GP clients have one or more test companies or test environments.
 I’d be willing to wager that many have some standard scripting that is run when a test company is refreshed and may even automate it in a SQL stored procedure or job.
 There are at least 2 standard Microsoft scripts that should be run all the time: changing the db_owner to ‘DYNSA’ and the standard script to update company database references in the refreshed company db.

 There has been a proliferation of modules and add-on products over the years that have pathnames in them, which theoretically should be changed in the test company.
 Modules that come to mind are EFT for Payables, EFT for Receivables, and Safepay.
-You may also have pathnames in things like Posting Setup for sending posting journals to file.
-There are many other examples once you get into ISV (third party) products.
+There may also be pathnames in things like Posting Setup for sending posting journals to file.
+There are other examples in ISV (third-party) products.

-Depending on the kind of testing that you’re doing, you don’t want those pathnames to be the same in Production and in Test.
-Consider EFT, and creating a test EFT batch and accidentally sending the file to the bank?
-Hopefully, you have controls in your processes to avoid it but one customer I have worked with used to have an FTP process that automatically uploaded the EFT files to the bank without a user touching it.
-If they don’t change their Test company pathnames, that could be a serious gaffe!
+Depending on the kind of testing that is being done, those pathnames shouldn't be the same in Production and Test.
+Consider EFT, creating a test EFT batch and accidentally sending the file to the bank.
+Hopefully, there are controls in the processes to avoid it but one customer I have worked with used to have an FTP process that automatically uploaded the EFT files to the bank without a user touching it.
+If they don't change their Test company pathnames, that could be a serious gaffe!

-What I’m describing below are examples where you may script this in, but you could also just set up a post-refresh checklist for someone to manually go through various setup windows in GP and update these things.
-(That could be time-consuming and you still have to remember to do it!)
+What I'm describing below are examples where it could be scripted, but admins could also just set up a post-refresh checklist for someone to manually go through various setup windows in GP and update these things.
+(That could be time-consuming and they still have to remember to do it!)

 Examples of what to look at